-Students must be available every Wednesday from 4:10 p.m. - 6:30 p.m. (or later as noted on syllabus) to participate in required group exercises.
+Students must be available every Wednesday from 4:15 p.m. - 6:30 p.m. (or later as noted on syllabus) to participate in required group exercises.
 MLD-222M serves as a prerequisite for MLD-223M (Negotiating Across Differences), MLD-280 (Advanced Workshop in Multiparty Negotiation and Conflict Resolution), and MLD-275 (Negotiation Practicum).
 MLD-222M may not be taken for credit with MLD-224 (Behavioral Science of Negotiations), MLD-225 (Introduction to the Theory and Practice of Negotiation), or HLS 2195 (the HLS Negotiation Workshop).
 Because MLD-222M is designed to be similar in content to MLD-220M (the MPP1 required Negotiation module), MPP students may not enroll in MLD-222M (however, MPPs are welcome in MLD-223M).
-NOTE: The two module sequence of MLD-222M and MLD-223M has a great deal of conceptual overlap with both MLD-224 (Behavioral Science of Negotiations) and also MLD-225 (Introduction to the Theory and Practice of Negotiation) .
-These two courses and the 222/223 course sequence should be considered substitutes for one another.